-Facing the raging pandemic in August 2020, I joined this project to work with the director, producers, and production designer to reimagine it as something that could be produced remotely, with no physical contact between its creators.
+Facing the start of them COVID-19 pandemic in April 2020, I joined this project to work with the director, producers, and production designer to reimagine it as something that could be produced remotely, with no physical contact between its creators.
 We developed a highly unique style and workflow that combined miniatures, traditional animation, and puppetry through visual effects.
 I went on to design and create the titular monsters (originally imagined as human costumes) as physical puppets to be incorporated digitally.

 These monsters are the imaginary friends of a child protagonist, Meep, who lives in the deep poverty of a garbage-strewn future.
 With these puppets I aimed to capture a ragtag cuteness appropriate to Meep's sensibilities: a persistent playfulness and childish scrappiness, despite familiarity with death and misfortune.